Edgars01/Kids-game-DEMO/README.md

 # Kids-game-DEMO

 # Drag different foods on the character to feed him
-# The character's teeth are changing color based on the food type he consumes
+# Character's teeth or body fat level is changing based on the food type he consumes